5 Mistakes You Might Be Making Every Time You Mow Your Lawn

+Instead, keep your lawn mower blade high and mow frequently.
 As a rule, never remove more than one-third of a blade of grass in a single mowing.
-If your grass has grown very tall, mow as high as you can, then gradually cut the grass lower.
-Grass clippings should be less than 1 inch long.
+If your grass has gotten tall, mow as high as you can, then a few days later, mow again a little bit lower rather than waiting another week.
+Grass clippings should always be less than 1 inch long.

 Lawns can be mowed a little lower in the spring and fall when the weather is cooler.
-In summer, keep the height taller so the blades can shade their roots and the extra leaf surface can provide more photosynthesis to fuel better roots.
+In summer, keep the height taller so the blades can shade their roots and the extra leaf surface can provide more photosynthesis to fuel the roots.

 Experts have raised their recommendations in recent years for mowing heights between 2 and 3.5 inches, depending on the type of grass.
 Cool-season grasses such as Kentucky bluegrass, tall fescue, and perennial ryegrass can generally be cut at 2.5 to 3.5 inches.
 Warm-season grasses that grow horizontally, such as zoysia and Bermuda can be mowed lower, 2 to 2.5 inches.

 It's tempting to remove grass clippings as you mow with a bagging lawn mower, but you'll rob your lawn of valuable nutrients if you do.
 Grass blades are primarily composed of water (about 85%) and also include nitrogen, so they break down quickly and will add nutrients back to the soil (meaning you can use less fertilizer!).
 If you have a bagging lawn mower already, you probably don't need to buy a new one; you can just remove the attachment on most models.